natashasaki/CS237A_Autonomous_Delivery/README.md

 scripts/keyboard_teleop.py: Alternative teleoperation to standard turtlebot3_teleop.launch.

-scripts/navigator.py: Node that manages point to point robot navigation, uses your A\* implementation (HW2) in an MPC framework along with cubic spline interpolation and the differential flatness controller (from HW1), switching to the pose controller from HW1 when close to the goal.
+scripts/navigator.py: Node that manages point to point robot navigation, uses A\* implementation in an MPC framework along with cubic spline interpolation and the differential flatness controller, switching to the pose controller when close to the goal.

-scripts/puddle_viz.py: Subscribes to the filtered velodyne points produced by velodyne_filter.launch (/velodyne_puddle_filter).
-Identifies approximate location of a highly reflective region on the ground (i.e. puddles) and places a marker and tf frame over it. **DISCLAIMER:**  This is very rough starter code meant to serve as an example for point cloud processing.
-This code is not robust and is not integrated with any of the existing stack.
-For example, this node cannot deal with multiple puddles simultaneously and estimates location naively.
-This is by no means the only or expected approach to identifying puddles and your group is expected to entirely repurpose or rewrite this code to suit your team's objectives.

 scripts/utils.py: Utility functions.
 Currently contains a wrapToPi function, but feel free to add to this.

 scripts/request_publisher.py: Utility to submit a delivery request.
 We'll use this to send orders for the project.

-***Files From HW***

-scripts/controllers/ should contain P1_pose_stabilization.py and P2_trajectory_tracking.py from HW1
-scripts/planners/ should contain P1_astar.py from HW2

 **Message Definitions:**